achunt2143/W-Launcher/README.md

 * Allow dock to be customizable - likely not going to be possible for a long time
 * ~~Do better on the dock layout~~

+## Build Instructions

+All the necessary files should be in place for loading into Android Studio and clicking build.
+This project is built with Android Studio, so any other tools to build are not currently supported.
+Minimum API is Android 8 (SDK ver 26) with a target of Android 12 API 32.

 ## Commit History

 10/4/2022 Fixed the issue with JT not launching keyboard on start.
 Also added a contacts permission